Ten-Cent Beer Night: Notable attendees

 Among the Indians players fleeing was outfielder Rusty Torres, who experienced three major-league baseball riots.
 In addition to this game, he had been with the New York Yankees at the Senators' final game in Washington in 1971, and he was later with the Chicago White Sox during the infamous Disco Demolition Night in 1979.

 NBC newscaster Tim Russert, then a student at the Cleveland–Marshall College of Law, attended the game and later commented, "I went with $2 in my pocket.
 You do the math."

 Beer Night II

-Cleveland held a second Beer Night promotion on July 18, which was completed without incident, attracting 41,848 fans with beer again selling for 10 cents per cup.
+Cleveland held a second Beer Night promotion only 14 days later, on June 18, which was completed without incident, attracting 41,848 fans with beer again selling for 10 cents per cup.
 This second promotion had a limit of two cups per person at the reduced price, with 200 police officers at the ballpark.